 5.1.3 Application to all users of meteorological instruments

-This chapter deals with training mainly as an issue for National Hydrometeorological Services.
+This chapter deals with training mainly as an issue for National Meteorological and Hydrological Services (NMHSs).
 However, the same principles apply to any organizations that take meteorological measurements, whether they train their own staff or expect to recruit suitably qualified personnel.
 In common with all the observational sciences, the benefits of training to ensure standardized measurement procedures and the most effective use and care of equipment, are self-evident.

 5.2 Appropriate training for operational requirements